sofieappel/sofieappel.github.io/gaussian_processes.md

 $$exp\left(-\frac{100^2}{2(100)^2}\right) \approx 0.61$$

-This helps to decrease the certainty of the periodic pattern as two points get farther apart in time which is important to do since this periodic pattern may change over time.
+This reduces the covariance between observations that are far apart in time, allowing the seasonal pattern to change gradually rather than requiring the same seasonal behavior indefinitely.
 Keeping the length scale large, however, makes this only a slight change.
 It is almost unobservable on our time scale of 43 years of observations.
 When expanded to look at a time span of 100 years, the difference is more noticeable:

 ![comparison](/img/comparison_plot2.png)
+*Figure 3: Comparison of exponential sine squared kernel with RBF x ExpSinSquared*

 Next, a rational quadratic kernel was applied to fit the small irregularities of the data.
 Rational quadratic is an appropriate kernel to use for small irregularities since it is "equivalent to adding together many SE kernels with different lengthscales" (Duvenaud).
 Irregularities in the data occur at multiple, unpredictable timescales, so a kernel that has a mixture of many length-scales is a better fit than a single RBF.